 Hassan Estakhrian is a musical storyteller.
 He is a composer, performer, songwriter, intermedia artist, producer, music technologist, sound engineer, and educator.
-He is a vocalist and multi-instrumentalist (electric bass, guitar, keyboard, drum set, and other instruments) and the director of the music ensemble, Antenna Fuzz.
+As a vocalist and multi-instrumentalist, Hassan performs and records on electric bass, guitar, keyboards, drum set, and a slew of other instruments both acoustic and digital.
+He is also the director of the music group, Antenna Fuzz.
 He collides rock/funk/jazz with experimental/chamber music and incorporates electronics and various forms of media.

-Over the course of his formal education, Hassan has studied with Mark Applebaum, Brian Ferneyhough, Erik Ulman, Nicole Mitchell, Chris Dobrian, Ko Umezaki, Michael Dessen, Robert Maggio, Adam Silverman, Larry Nelson, Van Stiefel, and others.
+Over the course of his formal education, Hassan has studied with Mark Applebaum, Nicole Mitchell, Jarosław Kapuściński, Chris Chafe, Brian Ferneyhough, Erik Ulman, Chris Dobrian, Ko Umezaki, Michael Dessen, Robert Maggio, Adam Silverman, Larry Nelson, Van Stiefel, and others.
 He has earned a Bachelor of Music in Composition from West Chester University and a Master of Fine Arts in Integrated Composition, Improvisation, and Technology from University of California, Irvine.

 Hassan is based in California (LA and Bay Area) and is currently working towards a doctoral degree in music composition at Stanford University, where he is the recipient of The David R. Coelho Graduate Fellowship.